mbuerke/personal_website/content/project/trajectory/index.md

 ---
-title: Trajectory of Suicidal Ideation in Late life
+title: Measurement of Suicidal Ideation
-summary: We examined the trajectory (changes) in suicidal ideation over months to years and examined risk factors and outcomes associated with each type of trajectory.
+summary: I am examining how fluctuations in suicidal ideation and the way we measure suicidal ideation have implications for our risk assessments.
 tags:
-- risk factors
+- risk assessment
 date: "2022-5-12"

 # Optional external URL for project (replaces project detail page).